CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 An Under-deeps site card has "Under-deeps" in the section that normally gives a site's region, and its name contains "…-deeps" or "Under-…" An Under-deeps site is just like any other site with the following exceptions:

-- Unlike other sites, each Under-deeps site is **not** considered to be in a region—instead it is located below another site, called the Underdeeps site's _surface site_.
+- Unlike other sites, each Under-deeps site is **not** considered to be in a region—instead it is located below another site, called the Under-deeps site's _surface site_.
 - Instead of a nearest Haven, each Under-deeps site lists all of its "Adjacent Sites."
 Each Under-deeps site is adjacent to its one surface site and a number of other Under-deeps sites.
 The first adjacent site listed is always the Under-deeps site's surface site.
 - _Eagle-mounts_, _Gwaihir_, and _Bill the Pony_ cannot be used to move to or from an Under-deeps site.[^crf-bill-the-pony]
 - A company moving to and/or from an Under-deeps site has no site path.
 So, hazards may only be played keyed to the company's new site.
+If a company is moving from a surface site to an Under-deeps site, hazards may not be played keyed to the region of the surface site.[^crf-surface-keying]
+- A Ringwraith character may not move to Under-deeps sites that do not have a Darkhaven for a surface site.[^crf-terms-ringwraith]
+- A Fallen-wizard player's companies can use Under-deeps movement.[^crf-fw-under-deeps-movement]
 - An environment card that changes site type (e.g., _Choking Shadows_, _Quiet Lands_, etc.) cannot be used to change the site type of an Under-deeps site.
 - Normally, when you successfully play an item, faction, ally, or information at a site, the site card is tapped and one additional character may tap to play a minor item.
 At an Under-deeps site, you can play any item playable at the site instead of this minor item.
-- You may not consider marshalling points associated with a company at or moving from an Under-deeps site for the purposes of calling the Free Council.
-These marshalling points do count at the Free Council.[^crf-under-deeps-mp]
+- You may not consider marshalling points with or associated with a company at or moving from an Under-deeps site for the purposes of calling the Free Council.
+This includes minion and Fallen-wizard companies.[^crf-under-deeps-mp] These marshalling points do count at the Free Council.[^crf-under-deeps-mp] Marshalling points that minions have at an Under-deeps site do not count for calling the Audience with Sauron, but do count at the Audience with Sauron.[^crf-under-deep-minion-mp]

 {: .note }
 > **Note:** With the addition of the sites in _Middle-earth: The Balrog_, Windthrone is now always a surface site of an underdeeps.[^crf-under-deeps-windthrone]
+>
+> **Clarification:** A Fallen-wizard player's Wizardhaven is not considered to be adjacent to an Under-deeps site unless Deep Mines has been played on it.[^crf-wizardhaven]

 {: .note }
 > **Example:** Legolas taps and plays _Glamdring_ (a major item) at The Under-grottos and the site taps.
 At this point, Gimli could only tap to play a minor item at a non-Under-deeps site.
 But The Under-grottos is an Under-deeps site, so Gimli can tap to play anything playable at The Under-grottos: a minor item, a major item, or a gold ring.
 He taps and plays a _Precious Gold-ring_.